pcattori/vite-env-only/README.md

 # vite-env-only

-Vite plugin that provides macros for client-only and server-only code.
+Minimal vite plugin for environment isolation via macros for client-only and server-only code.

 ## Installation